cinder, ironic, tripleO, neutron, nova, keystone, glance, products, requirements, architecture, HPC

 My personal pashion is to extend interoperability and performance results so it is usable and reproducible to end Customers.
 I am working within refstack, defcore, rally and product working groups driving toward it.

-I had been a board member of OpenFabrics, DAT Collaborative, MPI and several other organization, driving their adoption, legal framework, and continues development.
-The key is collaboration of toward common goals of success of oragnization while responding to unique needs of individual groups.
+I had been a board member of OpenFabrics, DAT Collaborative, MPI and several other open source organization, driving their adoption, legal framework, and continues development.
+The key is collaboration toward common goals of success of oragnization while responding to unique needs of individual groups.
 My biggest success was transition of DAT collaborative to OpenFarnrics and inclusion its code base into Linux.

 The role of the board to setup a clear rules of engagements that can stand long period of time to provide stability for Customers, administrarors, and developers.
 Clear guidance allows clear definition what OpenStack is and what it is not, allows us to adopt to new technologies and new opportunities.
 It also allows us to make it clear where openstack ends so vendor companies can develop their own differentation to provide vibrant openstack ecosystem.

 First and for most, clarity.
-There are too many chnages happening too quickly in haphazard matter that does promote OpenStack goals of adoption.
+There are too many chnages happening too quickly in haphazard matter that does not promote OpenStack goals of adoption.
 The consistency of rules across all projects to make pieces of the whole and joint solution rather then independent but incomplete deliverables.

 Stability and consistency of OpenStack as IaaS platform so customers can adopti it and optimize it for various workloads, beyond NFV and cloud native apps.